 As a new mom, it can be hard to find the time and energy to cook, but with a little planning, you can still maintain a healthy diet.

-• Quick, Nutritious Snacks: Keep easy snacks on hand for when you don’t have time to sit down for a full meal.
-Fruits, nuts, yogurt, and whole-grain crackers are great options that provide sustained energy.
+- Quick, Nutritious Snacks: Keep easy snacks on hand for when you don’t have time to sit down for a full meal.
+Fruits, nuts, granola bars, yogurt, and whole-grain crackers are great options that can provide sustained energy.

-• Enlist Help: If possible, ask a partner, family member, or friend to help with meal preparation, especially during the first few weeks postpartum.
-Having someone to assist with grocery shopping or cooking can make a big difference in maintaining a nutritious diet.
+- Enlist Help: If possible, ask a partner, family member, or friend to help with meal preparation, especially during the first few weeks of your baby's life.
+Having someone to assist with grocery shopping or cooking, or using a meal or grocery delivery service, can help tremendously.

 By taking small steps to plan ahead, you can set yourself up for success in nourishing your body during the postpartum period.